Harriet Tubman: Visions of Freedom is a documentary film which premiered on US television (PBS) in 2022.

 She decided to leave the hospital in order to work as a scout for the union army and later to work as a spy for the union army.

-The army was happy to use her talents to obtain useful information, but since she was a woman and a person of color, the government did not want to recognize her as an official member of the armed forces.
+The army was happy to use her talents to obtain useful information, but since she was a woman and a person of color, the government did not recognize her as a member of the armed forces.

 When the Civil War was over, she returned to civilian life.
 She settled down in Auburn in New York state where she had previously bought a house.